DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 - client name
 - expiry date

+##### Client name validation

-The API client’s name is required.
+The API client's name is required.
 If users do not enter a name, we show an error message:

 > Enter client name

+There are no restrictions on client name length, but we recommend names are no longer than 100 characters to ensure they display correctly in the interface.

+##### Expiry date validation

 The expiry date is required.
 If the user does not enter a date, we show the error message:

 > Enter expiry date

+The expiry date must be:

+- on or after the date the API client is created
+- no more than 12 months in the future

+For example, if an API client is created on 9 January 2026, the expiry date cannot be after 9 January 2027.

+If the user enters a date that is too far in the future, we show the error message:

+> Expiry date must be within 12 months

+If the user enters a date in the past, we show the error message:

+> Expiry date must be in the future

-If the user enters an incomplete or incorrect date on which the API client started, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).
+If the user enters an incomplete or incorrect date, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).

 #### Check your answers